-- Chichester, near to Bishop Luffa school - Grid ref: SU 847 047
+- Chichester, close to Bishop Luffa school (start)

-Mostly flat or slightly hilly.
-Southern section is tarmacked to the north of Lavant.
+The route is mostly flat or slightly hilly.
+The southern section is tarmacked to the north of Lavant.
 Lavant to West Dean is compacted stone.

 The name Centurion Way is based on the fact that the path crosses the course of a Roman road.
 Eye catching sculptures relating to aspects of local history have been provided along the route.